xupei0610/PFPN/README.md

 This code is to support the paper _**PFPN: Continuous Control of Physically Simulated Characters using Particle Filtering Policy Network**_. [[arXiv](https://arxiv.org/abs/2003.06959)]
 [[Youtube](https://www.youtube.com/watch?v=YTtdnq0WpWo)]

-This paper has been accepted by Motion, Interaction and Games (MIG '21).
+This paper has been accepted by *Motion, Interaction and Games* (MIG '21), also *NeurIPS 2021 Deep Reinforcement Learning workshop*.

 ![](doc/teaser.png)